carasaj/bank_churn_model/README.md

 The main file is bank_churn_final.ipynb

 The project goal is to create a machine learning model for predicting bank customer churn.
-Alternative processing techniques and models are used as comparisons to highlight accuracy, precision, and recall of the finished model.
+Alternative processing techniques and models are used as comparisons.